ibm-build-lab/terraform-ibm-cloud-pak/modules/roks/README.md

 ## Building a new ROKS cluster

-An example of how to provision this module is located [here](./example)
+An example of how to provision and execute this module is located [here](./example)

 ## Input Variables